naomibaes/SemanticSeverity/README.md

 *This method has been used in the following manuscripts:*

-[2] Baes, N., Vylomova, E., Zyphur, M. J., Haslam, N. The semantic inflation of 'trauma' in psychology.
-[SUBMITTED]
+[2] Baes, N., Vylomova, E., Zyphur, M., & Haslam, N. (2023).
+The semantic inflation of “trauma” in psychology.
+Psychology of Language and Communication, 27(1), 23-45.
+DOI: https://doi.org/10.58734/plc-2023-0002
+[3] XX (2023).
+Have the concepts of ‘anxiety’ and ‘depression’ been normalized or pathologized?
+A corpus study of historical semantic change